-1.6 For the purposes of the Protocol, a media party means a journalist registered with the Scottish Courts and Tribunals Service (SCTS), or a party who can provide sufficient, appropriate evidence of relevant journalistic or documentary work.
+1.5 For the purposes of the Protocol, a media party means a journalist registered with the Scottish Courts and Tribunals Service (SCTS), or a party who can provide sufficient, appropriate evidence of relevant journalistic or documentary work.
 Any media party wishing to record a hearing is required to submit an application using one of the prescribed forms.
 Applications must be submitted to Judicial Communications for consideration by the Broadcast Working Group well in advance of the date of commencement of proceedings.
-On receipt of an application, the Broadcast Working Group must notify the presiding/chairing judge and ask him, or her, to provide to the Broadcast Working Group with any comment or response which he, or she, may have on the application.
+On receipt of an application, the Broadcast Working Group must notify the presiding/chairing judge and ask him, or her, to provide to the Broadcast Working Group any comment or response which he, or she, may have on the application within an agreed time.
 Once the Broadcast Working Group has considered any such comment or response, it must make a recommendation to the Lord Justice General (or Lord Justice Clerk) as to whether the application ought to be approved.
 The final decision lies with the Lord Justice General or, in the absence of the Lord Justice General, with the Lord Justice Clerk.
-Approval may permit recording to take place in accordance with sections 2 to 5, and/or in accordance with any additional conditions as may be specified.
+Approval may permit recording to take place in accordance with sections 2 to 5, or in accordance with any additional conditions as may be specified.

-1.7 In the event of an application being refused, in whole or part, written reasons must be provided by the Broadcast Working Group.

-1.8 In the event of an application being refused, in whole or part, the media party may submit an amended application taking into account the reasons for refusal.

-1.9 If permission to record is granted, the Broadcast Working Group must appoint an SCTS staff member as a liaison officer.
-That officer is the point of contact between the media party and the court for all purposes connected with the recording.

-1.10 If permission to record proceedings is granted, the presiding/chairing judge retains responsibility for ensuring that: the grant of permission remains appropriate; the recording is carried out on the terms approved by the Broadcast Working Group; and the recording is carried out in a way which does not disrupt court business.
+- 1.6 A decision on the application must be intimated to the media party within an agreed time.
+In the event of an application being refused, in whole or part, written reasons must be provided by the Broadcast Working Group. - 1.7 In the event of an application being refused, in whole or part, the media party may submit an amended application taking into account the reasons for refusal. - 1.8 If permission to record is granted, the Broadcast Working Group must appoint an SCTS staff member as a liaison officer.
+That officer is the point of contact between the media party and the court for all purposes connected with the recording. - 1.9 If permission to record proceedings is granted, the presiding/chairing judge retains responsibility for ensuring that: the grant of permission remains appropriate; the recording is carried out on the terms approved by the Broadcast Working Group; and the recording is carried out in a way which does not disrupt court business.
 If, at any stage in the proceedings, the judge forms the view that to proceed with the recording would constitute a threat to the administration of justice, or that such a risk is present, or that the media party has breached the Protocol or any condition imposed, the presiding/chairing judge may withdraw the permission.
 If the presiding/chairing judge is considering withdrawing permission, an opportunity should be afforded to the media party to make representations to the judge before a final decision is reached.